Ravenstine/airsocket/README.md

 Transmit messages through an audio signal using frequency modulation.

-**NOTE:** The demo seems to have broken randomly.
-Perhaps there was some recent change in the browser API, but there are no errors occurring.
-Any help figuring this out would be appreciated.

 ## Messages
 Each message has a preamble byte of *01010101*(the letter U), a fixed-size payload, and a postamble checksum byte which is all the payload bytes XOR'd together.